CLARIAH/descartes-tf/docs/transcription.md

 The formats with `text` result in strings that are plain text, without additional formatting.

-The formats with `layout` result in pieces html with css-styles;
+The formats with `layout` result in pieces HTML with CSS-styles;
 the richness of layout enables us to code more information in the plain representation, e.g. italic words or marginal words.